 We love a good wine list as much as the next person, but you know what we also love?
-Holding on to our hard-earned dollars for more than a nanosecond after we get paid.
-But good food is also pretty important to us, so when we find an awesome BYO restaurant we get a bit excited.
+Holding on to our hard-earned dollars.
+We love going out, and experiencing all the foodie joints Perth has to offer, so when we find an awesome BYO restaurant we get a bit excited.

 Short Order Burger Co